OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 Octopus Community step templates integration was introduced in **Octopus 3.7** and is enabled by default, but it can be disabled.

-## Enable/Disable Community Step Templates Integration
+## Enable or disable community step templates integration

 1. Navigate to **{{Configuration,Features}}**.
 2. Expand the **Octopus Community Step Template** section by clicking on it.
 3. Toggle the selection to either **Enabled** or **Disabled**, and click **SAVE**.

-## Community Step Template Synchronization
+## Community step template synchronization

-The Community Step Templates are synchronized with the Octopus Server.
+The community step templates are synchronized with the Octopus Server.
 The synchronization process is executed as a standard Octopus task and you can view its execution details from the **Tasks** area.
 The Octopus Server synchronizes with the [Octopus Library](http://library.octopus.com/) on startup and then every 24 hours over the Internet thus it requires Internet access.
 If there are any updates or changes, the sync process retrieves all the step templates and stores the relevant community step templates in the Octopus database.
 Step templates are persisted locally, but they cannot be used in a deployment process until they are explicitly installed.

 The Octopus Server uses a sync task to connect to [http://library.octopus.com/](http://library.octopus.com/) over http (port 80).
 If you don't see any Community Step Templates after enabling the feature, verify outbound traffic is enabled on port 80.

 NOTE: The relevant permissions to install and manage step templates are ActionTemplateCreate, ActionTemplateEdit, ActionTemplateView and ActionTemplateDelete.

-## Adding Community Step Templates
+## Adding community step templates

 Unlike the built-in steps included in Octopus, you need to install Community Step Templates.
 There are three ways you can do this: